-During a microdiscectomy, your surgeon will make a small 1 to 2-inch incision on your back above the surface of the affected disc.
-Using specialized equipment, including endoscopic tubes and a high-resolution microscope for visualization, your surgeon will gain access to the affected vertebrae and discs with the least amount of damage to the surrounding tissues.
-Instead of cutting through the strong muscles and ligaments of the back, these tissues will be gently lifted off of the spine and held to the side using retractors for the duration of the procedure.
+During a microdiscectomy, your surgeon will make a 1-2 inch incision on your back above the affected disc.
+Using specialized equipment including endoscopic tubes and a high-resolution microscope, your surgeon will gain access to the affected vertebrae.
+These miniature tools allow your surgeon to access the spine with the least amount of damage to surrounding tissues.
+Instead of cutting through the strong muscles and ligaments of your back, your surgeon will gently lift these tissues off of the spine.
+Subsequently, retractors will hold these structures in place for the duration of the procedure.

-Once the affected vertebra has been reached, your physician may remove a part of the lamina, the bony covering on the backside of the vertebrae, to provide better access to the affected disc.
-It may also be necessary to remove a portion of the facet joint or foramen to relieve any nerve pressure that has built up as a result of these structures.
-The surgeon will then remove the bulging or herniated portion of the damaged disc through the use of small tubes and instruments, leaving a majority of the undamaged portion intact.
+Your surgeon will then remove the bulging or herniated portion of the damaged disc.
+Through the use of small tubes and instruments, your surgeon can leave a majority of the undamaged portion intact.
 The muscles will then be returned to their original locations, and the incision will be closed using steristrips or other minimally invasive options.

 Advantages of a Microdiscectomy